 Tans tend to last 7 to 10 days due to skin cell turnover.

-Whether you slather on sunscreen and spend some time in the sun, or regularly apply a self tanner, you might have a burning question on your mind: ‘how long does a tan really last?’
-Well, it depends.
+Whether you slather on sunscreen and spend some time in the sun or regularly apply a self tanner, you might have a burning question on your mind: ‘how long does a tan last?’
+The answer is, it depends.

 Self tanners can expect their golden hue to last between 7-10 days due to the natural turnover of skin cells.
-If you get a tan outside, you can expect your tan to fade in a similar amount of time.
+Or if you get a tan outside, you can expect your tan to fade in about the same amount of time at 7-10 days as well.
 When your skin is exposed to the sun, it produces a pigment called melanin, which darkens the skin to help protect it from harmful ultraviolet rays.

-This reaction causes the skin to tan, but how long it lasts largely depends on your skin type.
+This reaction causes the skin to tan, but how long it lasts depends on your skin type.
 Those with dark or olive skin will have a longer-lasting tan than those with fair or beige skin.
-Luckily for self tanning, applying a daily sunless tanner can help you maintain an even tan indefinitely (or until your product runs out!).
+Luckily for self tanning, applying a daily sunless tanner (recommended every 3-5 days for maintenance or once a week if you adore your color) can help you maintain an even tan.

-If you’re looking for a long-lasting sunless tan, it’s important to exfoliate your skin to remove any dead skin cells.
-Exfoliation helps smooth your skin and create an even surface for self tanner .
+If you’re looking for a long-lasting sunless tan, exfoliate your skin to remove any dead skin cells before you tan.
+Exfoliation helps smooth your skin and create an even surface to apply your self tanner .
 When you’re ready to give your skin a beautiful, natural-looking bronze glow, follow our guide to applying self tanner.

-Moisturized skin is happy skin, and happy skin holds your sunless tan longer.
+Moisturized skin is happy skin, and happy skin holds your tan longer.
 Apply a nourishing moisturizer daily to keep your skin hydrated and looking healthy.
 Avoid moisturizing with a concentrated oil like coconut oil or oil-based moisturizers and lotions.
-Oil-based products can make your self-tanner go on unevenly and break down the tanner after you apply it to your skin.
+Oil-based products can make your self-tanner go on unevenly and break down the tanner after you apply it to your skin, making your tan fade.

 Keep your skin looking and feeling its best with a moisturizer that shimmers.
-Apply an illuminating moisturizer to highlight your tan skin while also keeping it moisturized and looking healthy.
+Apply an illuminating moisturizer to highlight your tan skin , making it last longer while also keeping it moisturized and looking healthy.